Vyral/nick-shivers/_posts/2020-10-07-how-has-our-market-performed-in-2020.md

 Why is there so much demand?
 Well, the primary reason is that interest rates are very low. **Homes are more affordable now than we’ve ever seen them in terms of purchasing power via interest rates.&nbsp;**

 Traditionally in the fourth quarter, the market slows down a bit since kids are back in school and there are multiple holidays.
 For this year, however, you can go ahead and throw ‘normal’ out the window.
-Many people have been sitting on the sideline because they just haven’t been able to find a house, so I predict that the fourth quarter of 2020 is going to be extremely solid.
+Many people haven’t been able to find a house yet, so I predict that the fourth quarter of 2020 is going to be extremely solid.
 You’d typically see a 10% decrease in activity during an election year as compared to a non-election year, **but I don’t see that happening for our market**.
 I think we’ll be on par with last year if we don’t see even more sales than Q4 of 2019.

 Hopefully, this gave you some good information about what’s going on in our market.
 If you have any further questions, don’t hesitate to reach out to me.
 I’d be happy to help you.